kilar95/Data-Analysis---Cyclistics-/README.md

 * The average ride length for casual rides is 27 minutes, while average ride length for annual member rides is 13 minutes
 * The average ride length of casual riders is at its highest in the weekend, while the average ride length of annual members is constant throughout the week
-* The number of casual rides is highest in the weekend, while the number of member rides is higher on weekdays
+* The number of casual rides is at its highest in the weekend, while the number of member rides is higher on weekdays
+* The total number of member rides is higher than the total number of casual rides
+* Docked bikes are used only by members
-* No. of casual rides are highest in June, July and August with its peak in July and lowest in December, January and February No. of member rides are highest in July, August and September with its peak in September and lowest in December, January and February
+* The number of casual rides is at its highest in the summer (June, July and August, with its peak in July) and lowest in December, January and February
+* The number of member is at its highest in July, August and September, with its peak in September, and lowest in December, January and February
-Casual rides are highest on weekends- Saturday and Sunday with the highest average ride lengths Member rides are lowest on weekends
-Both casual and member rides peak in the afternoon time ie. 12PM to 5PM
+* In the morning the number of casual rides is much lower than the number of member rides

-The top 5 ride starting and ending stations for casual users are- Streeter Dr & Grand Ave, Millennium Park, Michigan Ave & Oak St, Shedd Aquarium and Theater on the Lake
+* The top 5 starting and ending stations for casual users are Streeter Dr & Grand Ave, Millennium Park, Michigan Ave & Oak St, Shedd Aquarium and Theater on the Lake, while the top 5 starting and ending stations for annual members are Clark St & Elm St, Wells St & Concord LN, Kingsbury St & ELm St, Dearborn St & Erie St

 ### Recommendations

-To attract the maximum number of Casual riders, promotion with subscription offers shall be done during the months of June, July and August
+To attract the maximum number of **casual** riders, promotion with subscription offers shall be done during the months of June, July and August

 Subscription booth shall be set up on the top 5 docking stations for Casual riders during afternoon time ie. 12PM-5PM on weekends to give away “Weekend discounts” to membership subscriptions, leveraging the heavy weekend traffic